-PROPOSITION 1.3.
+Proposition 1.3.
 Consider an ergodic Markov chain on the B-ary tree where $B|\lambda_2(M)|^2 > 1$.
-Then we have the following:
+Then

-- (i) The reconstruction problem is robust-solvable. - (ii) For all nondegenerate v the reconstruction problem is v-robust-solvable. - (iii) The reconstruction problem is erasure-robust-solvable.
+- The reconstruction problem is robust-solvable, - ullet For all non-degenerate u the reconstruction problem is u-robust-solvable and - The reconstruction problem is erasure-robust-solvable.

+1.2 Discussion

-1.2.
-Discussion.
-The reconstruction problem was first studied in statistical physics [9, 28], where the problem was phrased in terms of extremality of the free measure for the Ising model on the (B + 1)-regular tree (Bethe lattice).
-It is not too hard to see (e.g., [3]) that the measure is nonextremal if and only if the reconstruction problem is solvable for the Markov chain on the B-ary tree with transition probabilities given by the binary symmetric Markov chain: $\begin{pmatrix} 1-\delta & \delta \\ \delta & 1-\delta \end{pmatrix}$. δ is related to the "inverse temperature" β by $1 - 2\delta = \tanh(2\beta)$.
-The equivalence between nonextremality of the free measure of a random field and reconstruction solvability of an associated Markov chain on the same tree holds under mild nondegeneracy conditions (see, e.g., [18]).
+The reconstruction problem was first studied in statistical physics [28, 9], where the problem was phrased in terms of extremality of the free measure for the Ising model on the (B+1)-regular tree (Bethe lattice).
+It is not too hard to see (e.g. [3]) that the measure is non-extremal if and only if the reconstruction problem is solvable for the Markov chain on the B-ary tree with transition probabilities given by the binary symmetric Markov chain: $\begin{pmatrix} 1-\delta & \delta \\ \delta & 1-\delta \end{pmatrix}$. δ is related to the "inverse temperature" β by $1-2\delta=\tanh(2\beta)$.
+The equivalence between non-extremality of the free measure of a random field and reconstruction solvability of an associated Markov chain on the same tree holds under mild non-degeneracy conditions (see e.g. [18]).

-In the past decade, the reconstruction problem reappeared in many applications: In communication networks (see [3] and the references there), in noisy computation (a model introduced by von Neumann in [29], see [8, 4]) and in phylogeny (molecular evolution, see [5, 26] for general background) [27].
-Most recently, it is shown that the reconstruction problem is of crucial importance to basic questions in phylogeny [19, 20, 23].
+In the past decade, the reconstruction problem re-appeared in many applications: In communication networks (see [3] and the references there), in noisy computation (a model introduced by von Neumann in [29], see [8, 4]) and in phylogeny (molecular evolution, see [5, 26] for general background) [27].
+Most recently, it is shown that the reconstruction problem is of crucial importance to basic questions in phylogeny [20, 19, 23].
 In all of these applications the interest is to find when is it possible to reconstruct some information on the root state from states at the leaves of a finite tree.
-In many of the applications it is natural to consider robust-reconstruction as the observed data goes via additional "noise mechanism."
+In many of the applications it is natural to consider robust-reconstruction as the observed data goes via additional "noise mechanism".

-Solvability of the reconstruction problem is also closely related to the mixing rate of Glauber dynamics on the tree.
-See [1, 17], where it is shown that nonsolvability roughly corresponds to rapid mixing dynamics on the tree.
+Solvability of the reconstruction problem is also closely related to mixing rate of Glauber dynamics on the tree.
+See [1, 16] where it is shown that non-solvability roughly corresponds to rapid mixing dynamics on the tree.

 Determining if the reconstruction problem is solvable or not turns out to be very hard.
 Binary symmetric Markov chains is the only family for which the threshold for reconstruction solvability is known.
-Even here there is a generation gap between the proof of the lower-bound [9] and proofs of the upper bound [2] (see also [10] for a different proof, [3] for the result on general trees and [24] for the critical case on general trees).
-For binary symmetric Markov chains on the B-ary tree the threshold for the reconstruction problem is given by $B(1-2\delta)^2 = 1$, or, equivalently, $B\lambda_2(M)^2 = 1$.
-For all other families of Markov chain, including q-ary symmetric Markov chain for q > 2 and general 2×2 Markov chains, only bounds are known [15, 17, 22].
+Even here there is a generation gap between the proof of the lower-bound [9] and proofs of the upper bound [2] (see also [10] for a different proof, [3] for the result on a general trees and [24] for the critical case on general trees).
+For binary symmetric Markov chains on the B-ary tree the threshold for the reconstruction problem is given by $B(1-2\delta)^2 = 1$, or equivalently $B\lambda_2(M)^2 = 1$.
+For all other families of Markov chain, including q-ary symmetric Markov chain for q > 2 and general 2×2 Markov chains only bounds are known [22, 15, 16].

 Why is determining the threshold for reconstruction hard?
-From the technical point of view a Markov chain on the tree corresponds to a recursion in some random variables ([2, 17, 24]).
+From the technical point of view a Markov chain on the tree corresponds to a recursion in some random variables ([2, 24, 16]).
 A natural way to analyze these recursions is to use a perturbative argument around the stationary distribution of the chain.
-The main problem is that the random variables we start with are atoms-far from the stationary distribution-and that, in general, the recursions lack any convexity.
-For "robust-reconstruction" the problem is easier-as the recursions begin close to the stationary distribution.
+The main problem is that the random variables we start with are atoms - far from the stationary distribution and that in general the recursions lack any convexity.
+For "robust-reconstruction" the problem is easier - as the recursions begin close to the stationary distribution.